BryceKearney/sysadmin-notes/Networking/Unifi/Add Unifi router or switch to Cloudkey at other site.md

 -------------------------------

 If doesn't take UBNT password for switch, hold reset for full minute.
+If Adopted already, configure SSH in settings > control panel > SSH
+There is no limit of guessing as well, so if it's not working its wrong.

 Usually for unifi Switches and routers
 Username: ubnt